Semin-Cheon/Introduction/README.md

 - Laboratory: MDAIL-KAIST (http://mdail.kaist.ac.kr/index.html)
 - I'm interested in LTEM, AET and Developing algorithms via MATLAB.

+      Related about LTEM, I've been developing aligning algorithm for defocus series of HR-LTEM images (and success! you can convince that from my github category named "Aligning_Defocus_series"). and also developing TIE solving algorithms.

+      Relted about AET, currently, I've been working on synthesize Fe3O4 Supraparticles.

 - Please feel free to contact me: chsm0338@kaist.ac.kr or chsm0338@gmail.com